Davi-S/Toolorant/README.md

 See the [Support and community](#support-and-community) topic for more details.

+TODO: change "Submitting a Pull Request" to "improving the code", and make a longer message for this
 ## [Submitting a Pull Request](https://github.com/Davi-S/Toolorant/pulls)
-Submit a pull request to the project with a clear and concise commit message including the reasoning behind them.
+Submit a pull request to the project with a clear and concise commit message.

 ## [Reporting bugs and issues](https://github.com/Davi-S/Toolorant/issues)
 If you found something wrong with Toolorant you can open a new issue on the "Issues" tab at the top of the repository.

 ## Donating
 If you're interested in supporting the project and helping the developers dedicate more time to enhancing it, you can make a financial contribution by following these simple steps:
+TODO: add steps

 # Outro
 Please note that the project is currently under active development, and many features are in the beta phase and/or yet to be implemented.